apache/beam/.test-infra/pipelines/infrastructure/03.io/api-overuse-study/README.md

 # Overview

-This directory holds terraform code to provision resources needed to support the [API Overuse Study](https://docs.google.com/document/d/1VZ9YphDO7kewBSz5oMXVPHWaib3S03Z6aZ66BhciB3E/edit?usp=sharing&resourcekey=0-ItxMSG72EzfSwVedSz-Zeg)
+This directory holds terraform code and Kubernetes manifests to provision resources needed to support the
+[API Overuse Study](https://docs.google.com/document/d/1VZ9YphDO7kewBSz5oMXVPHWaib3S03Z6aZ66BhciB3E/edit?usp=sharing&resourcekey=0-ItxMSG72EzfSwVedSz-Zeg)

 # Usage and Requirements

 See [.test-infra/pipelines/infrastructure](../..) for general usage and requirements of terraform modules.

 # Specific Requirements

 ## Ko

 These modules depend on [ko.build](https://ko.build/) to build Go container images quickly.

 ## Kubernetes

 Modules in this directory assume you are connected to a running Kubernetes cluster, either [minikube](https://minikube.sigs.k8s.io/) for local development or Google Kubernetes Engine (GKE) for certain ingress configurations (See [04.ingress](04.ingress)).

-This repository contains terraform to provision a GKE cluster.
+If you need a GKE cluster, this repository contains terraform to provision one.
 See [.test-infra/terraform/google-cloud-platform/google-kubernetes-engine](../../../../terraform/google-cloud-platform/google-kubernetes-engine)
 for details.